klaudia-nazarko/bikes-rental-analysis/README.md

 Leaving in the city is a transportation challenge.
 With increasing number of cars and cumbersome traffic jams, citizens tend to look for alternatives.
 Healthy lifestyle and concern about ecology encourage more and more people to select bike as their mean of transport.
 It's an interesting task to explore what factors influence cyclists' decisions.

 Thanks to the data shared by [Capital Bikeshare](https://www.capitalbikeshare.com/) company this kind of analysis is possible.
-The project will focus on understanding behavior of people renting bikes in Washington in years 2012-2018.
+The project will focus on understanding behavior of people renting bikes in Washington D.C. in years 2012-2018.

 ## Project scope